Cannabis License in Virginia

 So, always adhere to the documentation requirements for your specific cannabis license.
 Documents required by licensing authorities generally are:

-• ID and Residency Proof of Virginia.
+• ID and residency proof of the state (Virginia)

-• Financial Resources for Your Business.
+• Financial resources for your business

-• List of All Owners or Shareholders.
+• List of all owners or shareholders

-• Property Lease Agreement.
+• Property lease agreement

-• Labor Peace Agreement.
+• Labor peace agreement

-• Completed Application.
+• Completed application

 Submit the Application